 Gawk at the architecture

-It’s nearly impossible not to be impressed by a city as pretty as Bruges.
+It’s nearly impossible not to be impressed by this city.
 Throughout the historic center–which has been recognized as a UNESCO World Heritage Site–numerous buildings date from the late Middle Ages and Renaissance.

 To see the city from a different vantage point, take a canal cruise (they still run in winter).
-It will take you to areas that would be easy to miss otherwise, and you can cover a lot of ground quickly while getting a brief history lesson on Bruges.
+It will take you to areas that would be easy to miss otherwise, and you can cover a lot of ground quickly while getting a brief history lesson.

 For a more in-depth look at things to do in Bruges, see our city guide.